-Research, investigations & commentary from Bill Chalker, author of "The OZ Files - the Australian UFO Story" (1996) and "Hair of the Alien - DNA and Other Forensic Evidence for Alien Abductions" (2005).
+Research, investigations & commentary from Bill Chalker, author of "The OZ Files - the Australian UFO Story" (1996), "Hair of the Alien - DNA and Other Forensic Evidence for Alien Abductions" (2005) and Australian chapter author of the UFO History Group's foundational reference work "UFOs and Government" (2012)

 Thursday, June 14, 2012